Ballwizard/lectures/Drills/Combination/Partner Passes.md

 ### How to do the Partner passes drill

 Partner passes needs to be done with at least 2 people.
 Both players stand on opposite sides of the key.
 Once the whistle is blown, they both run forward while passing the ball up the court.

-When someon
+When one of the two players crosses one half of the court, that person starts dribbling while the other one sprints diagonally until they reach the 45 degree
 ### Difficulty
 - Easy
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDUyMTEyODM3XX0=
+eyJoaXN0b3J5IjpbNjU0MTY3NzE4XX0=
 -->